Which software supports display of HDR photos? (gain maps, etc)

 • Web Sharp Pro (v6+) plugin for Photoshop – create HDR exports for Instagram & Threads, enhance any image from SDR to HDR, etc.

 • Lightroom – Includes outstanding support for HDR with a very simple interface, as well as multiple options for exporting HDR images.
-Supported on every platform (Classic, Cloud, Mobile, Mac and PC).
+Support is available on all versions (Classic, Cloud, iOS, Android, and even web).

 • Adobe Camera RAW (ACR) – Includes capabilities similar to Lightroom (supported on Mac and PC).

-• Photoshop – 32-bit mode includes display support (you must enable a tech preview).
+• Photoshop – 32-bit mode includes display support (you must enable a tech preview in PS preferences).

 • Lumenzia (Photoshop plugin) – supports luminosity masking in 32-bit mode.